 By "immediately" in the above paragraph is meant the same day or, at the latest, the end of the following stock exchange day if notification or objection could not be submitted by the end of regular office hours.
-The deadline shall run from the time when the Client became aware, or ought to have become aware, that delivery has not taken place, by accessing a central securities depository account, by way of an electronic confirmation system, by notification from a nominee or otherwise.
+The deadline shall run from the earlier of:

+- the time when the Client became aware, or ought to have become aware, that delivery has not taken place, by accessing the Norwegian Central Securities Depository account, by way of an electronic confirmation system, by notification from a nominee or otherwise; and - the time when notification of change from the Norwegian Central Securities Depository reached or ought to have reached, based on ordinary mail delivery routines, the address submitted by the Client.